-Account Construction Amount Any moneys received, from any source, for the payment of construction costs or cost of the project.
-Use for Which Restricted Expenses legally chargeable to bond proceeds, if any.
+Account Amount Use for Which Restricted Construction Any moneys received, from any source, for the payment of construction costs or cost of the project.
+Expenses legally chargeable to bond proceeds, if any.
 Revenue All revenues received for the Solid Waste Program.
 Operating expenses and transfers to the various accounts described below.

+Renewal and Annual operating budget Transfers to meet appropriation for the renewal appropriate for and replacements of the project.

+And/or replacement. major repairs, renewals

+Reasonable and

-Renewal and Replacement Annual operating budget appropriation for the renewal And/or replacement.
-Transfers to meet appropriate for major repairs, renewals and replacements of the project.
-Landfill Closure Amount needed to increase balance to equal the "Landfill Closure Requirement" and any additional amount deemed necessary by the Authority.
-Reasonable and necessary expenses with respect to the proper closure of the Authority's secure landfill.
-General Deposits will be made as funds are available after all other reserves are met Any lawful purpose of the Authority.
+Landfill Amount needed to increase Closure balance to equal the balance to equal the necessary expenses "Landfill Closure with respect to the Requirement" and any proper closure of the additional amount deemed Authority's secure necessary by the Authority. landfill.

+General Deposits will be made as Any lawful purpose

+funds are available after of the Authority.

+all other reserves are met